DaycareIQ/blog.daycareiq.com/_posts/2018-03-26-top-5-daycare-books.md

 This book is great - and that's why it is number 1 on our list.
 It will help a new child transition into your centre.
 Plus it's a board book, so it can stand up to your chewiest of toddlers!
 Click [here to preview this amazing book on Amazon](https://amzn.to/2pHlfKD)!

 <a href="https://amzn.to/2pHlfKD" rel="Bye-Bye Time" target="_blank">![Bye-Bye Time](https://blog.daycareiq.com/site_assets/images/byebye.jpg)</a>

+All the above prices are in Canadian dollars.
+If you are browsing from another country, Amazon should provide a redirect to your local store!